nicolad/nautilus-trader-dydx/README.md

 This repository provides code and documentation for integrating dYdX with Nautilus Trader.

+## dYdX API Components

+The dYdX exchange exposes multiple APIs that serve distinct purposes:

+- **HTTP (REST)** – used for retrieving historical market data and instrument metadata.
+- **WebSocket** – provides streaming market data so clients can watch real-time order book updates and ticker changes.
+- **gRPC** – required for submitting orders and requesting fee rates.

+At present the project includes basic clients for each of these protocols.
+Future work will replace the current Python adapter with a set of strongly typed Rust implementations.

 ## Implementation Plan

 Below is a high-level TODO list for the planned work: